iMoonLab/Hyper-YOLO/README.md

 # Installation

-Clone repo and create conda environment (recommended), install requirements.txt in a Python>=3.8.0 environment, including PyTorch>=1.8.
+Clone repo and create conda environment (recommended).
+Then install requirements.txt in a Python>=3.8.0 environment, including PyTorch>=1.8.
-Install the required packages by running the following command:
+The command is as follows.

 ```bash
 git clone https://github.com/iMoonLab/Hyper-YOLO.git  # clone